graeme-hill/modelme/README.md

 # ModelMe

-A library for describing model ovjects and performing validation
+A library for describing model objects and performing validation.

 ## Installation